fabriziodidthis/directtv/readme.md

 yarn dev
 ```

- you can test it using importing the Insomnia JSON file from this repo.
+And now, you can test it using importing the Insomnia JSON file from this repo.

 ## Proposal